Large Animal Newsletter

 3: Substitute Colostrum powder (ie Impact powder, sold from the clinic)

 There are some recipes out there for “home-made colostrum” often involving adding egg, oil or sugar to normal lamb or calf milk.
 While these may pep the orphan up a bit due to increased energy and fat content, it is important to know that they do not contain any immunoglobulins (element required to fight off disease), which is one of the most important aspects of colostrum.
-They also have the potential to mess with the digestibility of the normal milk powder, and may cause scours as a result.
-This method should only be reached for if really, really necessary.
+They have the potential to mess with the digestibility of the normal milk powder, and may cause scours as a result.
+It should also be noted that eggs cannot be fed to ruminants, as they are considered a restricted animal material and are thus illegal to feed.
+These methods should not be reached for.

 It is critical that a lamb or calf gets at least 10% of their body weight as high quality colostrum (ie 500 ml for a 5 kg lamb, 4 L for a 40 kg calf)- the more you can feed them, the better.
 This is ideally given in the first 12 hours of life to ensure proper absorption.
 After 24 hours the gut cannot absorb immunoglobulins, so it is critical that you get high QUALITY colostrum into the orphan, in the right QUANTITY, and do it QUICKLY!